MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/share-screen.md

 # Share your screen in Dynamics 365 Remote Assist mobile

-If you're on a call using Dynamics 365 Remote Assist mobile, you can share your screen with remote collaborators on the call to share real-time information and troubleshoot issues.
+If you're on a call using Microsoft Dynamics 365 Remote Assist mobile, you can share your screen with remote collaborators on the call to share real-time information.

 > [!NOTE]
 > For optimal screen sharing, make sure that you're using the latest version of the Dynamics 365 Remote Assist mobile app.